Large-Momentum Effective Theory

 \subsubsection{Higher-twist contributions to quasi-PDFs}

-Now let us turn to the power suppressed higher-twist contributions appearing in the extraction of leading-twist quark PDFs using LaMET.
+Let us turn to the power suppressed higher-twist contributions appearing in the extraction of leading-twist quark PDFs using LaMET.
 Such contributions have two distinct origins.
-To see this, let us recall the OPE for the unpolarized quark distribution in Eq.~(\ref{eq:t2mom}).
-For simplicity, we ignore the renormalization issues here.
-Recovering the leading-twist quark PDF requires to remove the contributions of both trace terms in that equation.
-The trace terms on the r.h.s. of Eq.~(\ref{eq:t2mom}), which lead to contributions suppressed by powers of $M^2/(P^z)^2$ compared to the leading one, are known as kinematic power contributions or target mass corrections.
-In DIS, they can be accounted for by modifying the scaling variable $x$ to the Nachtmann variable~\cite{Nachtmann:1973mr}.
-In the case of LaMET, it behaves slightly differently, as we will see later on.
-The second power correction comes from the trace terms in the operators on the l.h.s. of Eq.~(\ref{eq:t2mom}) or the trace terms in Eq.~(\ref{eq:t2opq}), and in general leads to contributions of $\mathcal O(\Lambda^2_{\rm{QCD}}/(P^z)^2)$ .
+To understand them, let us recall the OPE for the quasi-LF correlation in \eq{ope}.
+For simplicity, we ignore the renormalization here.
+Recovering the leading-twist quark PDF requires removing the contributions of both trace terms in that equation.
+The trace terms on the r.h.s. of \eq{ope}, which lead to contributions suppressed by powers of $M^2/(P^z)^2$, are known as kinematic power contributions or target mass corrections.
+In DIS, they can be accounted for by changing the scaling variable $x$ to the Nachtmann variable~\cite{Nachtmann:1973mr}.
+In the case of LaMET, it behaves slightly differently, as shown in the following.
+The second type of power corrections come from the trace terms in the operators on the r.h.s. of \eq{ope-tq}, and in general leads to contributions of $\mathcal O(\Lambda^2_{\rm{QCD}}/(P^z)^2)$ .
 These are genuine higher-twist contributions that involve multi-parton correlations, sometimes also known as dynamical higher-twist contributions.
-The target mass corrections can be computed to all orders in $M^2/(P^z)^2$ and have been done so for all three quark quasi-PDFs in~\cite{Chen:2016utp}.
-The genuine higher-twist contributions have been investigated using two different approaches~\cite{Liu:2018tox,Braun:2018brg}.
+The target mass corrections have been computed to all orders in $M^2/(P^z)^2$ for the quark quasi-PDFs in~\cite{Chen:2016utp,Radyushkin:2017ffo}.
+The genuine higher-twist contributions have been investigated using two different approaches~\cite{Chen:2016utp,Braun:2018brg}.

-As shown in~\cite{Chen:2016utp}, the $M^2/(P^z)^2$ correction can be computed to all orders.
-This is done by first computing the ratio of the moments